Metalite: History

 Metalite is a band from Stockholm.
 Edwin Premberg (guitars) and Emma Bensing (vocals) met in 2015 and shared their ideas for a music band.
 The band was completed in 2016 with Lea Larsson (drums), Robert Örnesved (guitar), and Robert Majd (bass).

-They sent a demo of the song "Afterlife" to Jacob Hansen, who became interested in the band and helped to mix it.
-They signed a deal with Inner Wound Recording and released their first album, Heroes in Time, in October 2017.
+They signed a deal with Inner Wound Recordings and released their first album, Heroes in Time, in October 2017.
 Emma left the band in 2019, being replaced by Erica Ohlsson.
 Erica was a worker at the Wallmans Group and had never even heard heavy metal music, Edwin met her during a concert and proposed to her to be their new singer.
 The band signed a new deal with AFM Records and released their second album, Biomechanicals.

 All live shows and tours were canceled in 2020 as a result of the COVID-19 pandemic in Sweden.
 This included several concerts that the band had arranged, although some of them could be rushed and made before the lockdown.
 The band switched to digital promotion and social media sites as a replacement, and saw an increase in their streamed music and viewed videos.
 Besides that, they used the time to write new songs, practice and prepare future concerts.
-The band returned in 2022 with a concert at Ciudad Real, three years after their previous one.
-Later in the year they played at the Sweden Rock Festival 2022, which was also closed in 2020 and 2021 because of the lockdowns.

-Drummer Lea Larsson broke her foot in 2023, so Joel Kollberg and Alfred Fridhagen temporarily replaced her in festivals.
+The band would release their next two albums, A Virtual World in 2021 and Expedition One in 2024, the latter preceded by four singles, "Disciples of the Stars", "Blazing Skies", "New Generation", and "Aurora".
+Expedition One received several mediocre reviews, but also decent reviews such as 7 out of 10 from Powermetal.de.